Murderer Mary Maloney has more than her Police Chief’s husband’s bun in the oven…

-Bel Geddes is fantastic casting with and this role a shocking one compared to those wonderful mumsy and homely adverts she made in the eighties.
+Bel Geddes is fantastic casting with and this role is a shocking one compared to those wonderful mumsy and homely adverts she made in the eighties.
 Here she promoted “home cookin” with a vat of tinned soup.
 Also in her Dallas role as Miss Ellie, as the Ewing matriarch, she often gave support to an Ewing in the Southfork kitchen.

 These character traits now seem quite tongue in cheek, knowing the plot of this episode.
-This episode in showing, a complete contrast to these placid and sweet performances.
+This episode shows a complete contrast to these placid and sweet performances.
 However, her role here may explain why many people felt that Bel Geddes had a darker side to her acting.
 With many believing, Miss Ellie had hidden traits. and was the one who pulled the trigger in that Who Shot JR?
 Dallas cliffhanger back in 1980.

 This was one of only 17 episodes of the series as directed by Hitchcock.
 Surprisingly this episode wasn’t updated in the New Alfred Hitchcock Presents series in the 1980s.
 This despite this episode’s popularity with it placed at number 59 in the TV Guide’s 100 Best Episodes chart.

 The new series boasted many great mid-1980s acting talents – such as Karen Allen, Ned Beatty, Barbara Hershey and Mark Hamill – updated many of the stories from this earlier series.
 But with a new director and in colour.

 However, Lamb to the Slaughter was later adapted for Dahl’s Tales of the Unexpected (1979-88) series.
 It sported a new ending and a cast starring Susan George and Brian Blessed.
 Perhaps if this plot is filmed again with a Hitchcockian director, the title could be updated to that quote from Star Trek‘s Khaaaaaaaaaan, “Revenge is a dish served cold”.